PaulSoderlind/EmpiricalFinancePhD/Readme.md

 # On the Files

-1. ChapterNumber_Topic.ipynb are notebooks organised around different topics.
-The chapter numbers correspond to the lecture notes (pdf).

-2. The pdf file contains the lecture notes.
+1. The pdf file contains the lecture notes.

-3. The folder Data contains some data sets used in the notebooks, while the folder jlFiles contains .jl files with some functions used in the notebooks.
+2. The folder Data contains some data sets used in the notebooks, while the folder jlFiles contains .jl files with some functions used in the notebooks.

-4. The current version is tested on Julia 1.1 and 1.2.
+3. The current version is tested on Julia 1.2 and 1.3.